Erik L. Peterson is a public artist, sculptor, and museum educator

-Using performance, video and sculptural installations, Matthew Nichols' work focuses on the relationships between identities, iconography and the social complexities that have shaped American culture.
+Using performance, video and sculptural installations, Matthew Nicholas' work focuses on the relationships between identities, iconography and the social complexities that have shaped American culture.

 Monica Rezman is an artist working with textiles, paint and embroidery to create a series of paintings and sculptures that speak about her collective experience.

 Monica Trinidad is a queer, Latinx artist & organizer born and raised on the southeast side of Chicago.

 Nora uses choreography, words, and melody to delineate and unspool patterns of contemporary existence-often those that govern gender, popular culture, and relationship dynamics--and point to possibilities for queer reimagining.

 Orkideh Torabi make paintings that lampoon patriarchal societies, depicting men as absurd clown-like figures, drawing attention to the personal, political and social issues facing women.

 Sandra Bridges is primarily an oil painter.
 Sandra is known for creating emotionally charged paintings—be it her ability to capture the energy of a jazz performance or the strength of character on a subjects face.

 Santina Amato is an interdisciplinary artist whose practice incorporates video, sculpture, installation, painting and photography.